 Should the owner of an existing yacht wish to replace or alter any part of his yacht, it’s spars, rigging or sails that do not strictly comply with these Rules, such alteration or replacement must be completed as per these Rules and certified by the Measurer.

-1. The minimum empty weight of all yachts including only the fixed and fitted accommodation as set out in Rule 3, mainsail and cover, spinnaker pole, all normally reeved running rigging. and any compensating weights specified in rule 18, 2a, Shall be 4560kg.
-Any yachts weighing below this weight in October 2011 shall be exempt from weight adjustment, but remain subject to rule 17.
-In addition, Patrician, Prelude, Pim and Precedent will only be subject to Rule 17 if they perform major structural alterations.
+18.1 The minimum empty weight of all yachts including only the fixed and fitted accommodation as set out in Rule 3, including all normally reeved running rigging and any compensating weights specified in rule 18.2, shall be 4350kg, from 19 October 2020 until 19 October 2022, at which point it will revert to 4560kg.
+Any yachts weighing below this weight shall be subject to weigh adjustment as per 18.2

 Tanks capable of carrying minimum of 20 gallons of water and 6 gallons of fuel must be permanently installed in all new boats retrospective to 1 July 1981.
 The rule will apply to all boats undertaking alterations to fuel and water tanks.